Harsh-B-Patel/Road-Networks-Robustness/README.md

 .
 Thus, road construction and design is highly comprehensive and complex work.

-Our goal is to propose a smart traffic application for road construction based on the city map networks.
+Our goal is to propose a smart traffic methodology for road construction based on the city map networks.
 It can evaluate the city roads to determine if an alternate route exists during the traffic jam for emergency vehicles or if a better road infrastructure is needed for some existing road.
 Our application can help improve the quality of city roads.
 The application can be used by city planners or